Published on July 27th, 2016 | by William Charles41

 - Discounts for Home Equity Lines of Credit

 Amol from Travel Codex has a great post on how to share your CPC status with family.
 The basics are that this is possible due to ‘Family Member Privileges‘:

 Family members of Private Clients can also take advantage of these benefits.
 For this, you must be joint owners of a Chase Private Client Checking or a Chase Private Client Savings account.
 Your family members’ accounts must be upgraded to a Chase Private Client account to receive product and rate privileges.
 Minors under the age of 18 cannot be owners of a Chase Private Client Checking account and therefore cannot receive all the benefits of Chase Private Client.

 Apparently being a co-signer on a safety deposit box (remember 3×5 or smaller is free) will also trigger CPC status.

 You can find more information about CPC by looking in this information booklet.
 Is CPC worth it?
 That really depends on how much you value the benefits, personally the only real value I see is overcoming Chase 5/24 rules and the increased credit card sign up bonuses.
 Most other features can be found at other banks for free or with less stringent deposit requirements.

-I’m always weary about actively managed funds as well, as a low fee fund will almost always outperform it – but each to their own.
+I’m always wary about actively managed funds as well, as a low fee fund will almost always outperform it – but each to their own.
 Apparently you don’t need to have the funds actively managed by J.P.
 Morgan to qualify.

 If you have any experience with CPC or have any questions, please feel free to ask in the comments section below.